 Ourisman generously agreed to build the Plaza as part of the settlement of its encroachment upon the Trail right-of-way, rather than engage in potentially protracted litigation.
 CCCT has provided input about the configuration of the Plaza and the overall plan for the area south of Bethesda Avenue, aiming to reduce congestion on the Trail at this very busy location.
 There will be additional room for pedestrians, added seating, and more space for cyclists.
 CCCT will provide updates as this project progresses.

 Below is a planning diagram of the plaza area.
 The plaza is the triangular area near the center of the dashed rectangle, with the trail shown immediately below it with light diagonal lines.
 The sidewalk and then Bethesda Avenue are to the upper right, and the reconfigured Ourisman Honda driveway and parking are to the upper left.
 The plaza will have seating, plantings, and some signs.
 Note that Bethesda Avenue runs East-West, so North is towards the upper right in this diagram.

-An early design image of the screening to go on the Ourisman garage.
+An early design image of the decorative fabric wrap on the Ourisman garage.
 An HDPE fence will be along the trail, not the plantings shown here.